ESA-APEx/apex_documentation/propagation/usecases.md

 ### Solution

 The [APEx Algorithm Onboarding](onboarding.md) service offers comprehensive support for integrating your algorithm into the APEx Algorithm Catalogue, ensuring its availability for reuse within the EO community.
-The service includes:
+The service also includes:

-* Assistance in selecting an APEx-compliant algorithm hosting platform to guarantee that your algorithm is available for execution.
+* Assistance in selecting and onboarding an APEx-compliant algorithm hosting platform to guarantee that your algorithm is available for execution.
 * Provision of tools for automated testing and benchmarking of your algorithm.
 * Support and resources for registering your algorithm in the APEx Algorithm Catalogue.